ItayGrinberg93/Deformable-Linear-Object-Surface-Placement-Using-Elastica-Planning-and-Local-Shape-Control/README.md

 ##### Objective

 In order to place the DLO effectively, precise manner and without damage or distortions, the need to make a controlled and well-planned movement.
-Our work proposed a novel approach to shape control of DLOs which could have potential applications in the handling of fresh food prodacts.
+Our work proposed a novel approach to shape control of DLOs, which could have potential applications in the handling of fresh food products.
-This is a challenging problem since it requires an online analysis of the current setting of the environment and the current capabilities of the agent.
+This is a challenging problem since it requires an online analysis of the environment's current setting and the agent's current capabilities.
 In addition, it requires an integration of high-level task planning and low-level motion control.

-Within the context of this, the placement cycle can be divided into the following tasks:
+Within this context, the placement cycle can be divided into the following tasks:

 * Bring the DLO from the transportation process target to the attachment point with the tray.
 * Getting the DLO ready for rolling, the tip does not slip and the tray does not slip on the worktable.